50 Years of Designing Places to Be and Belong

 Employee Spotlight · Mike Stanczak

-Since joining Meyer in 1998, Michael Stanczak has evolved from leading large-scale architectural projects to overseeing firm operations, ensuring Meyer’s culture, policies, and people remain at the center of its success.
+Michael Stanczak joins Meyer after an early career at another Philadelphia architecture firm.
+Mike’s role has evolved from leading large-scale architectural projects to overseeing firm operations, ensuring Meyer’s culture, policies, and people remain at the center of its success.

 George Wilson